plusserver/docs/content/en/compute/pluscloudopen/reference/local-storage/_index.md

 ### Creating a VM with the CLI

-To create an identical VM using the Openstack CLI, use the following command:
+To create an identical VM using the OpenStack CLI, use the following command:

 ```bash
 openstack server create --flavor SCS-2V-4-20s --image "Ubuntu 22.04" demo-cli